marlonbarrios/jsvanilla-projects/README.md

-# Vanilla Java Script Projects
+# VANILLA JAVASCRIPT PROJECTS

+This is a collection of projects as practice on the direct porwer of Vanilla or pure Java Script in combination with HTML5 and CSS3.

+## Cool Calculator

 All the way old skool building a basic calculator and ...I have lots of fund with gradients and selection of backgrounds Try it!!